top of page

 Photography Is an Honest Lie

-- May 6
+• May 6

-- 8 min read
+• 10 min read

-Updated: 4 days ago
+Updated: 3 days ago

 photography tells the truth, the whole truth, and nothing but the truth

 What happened in the picture, really happened.
 It was a moment in time that existed.
+A constellation of forms, illuminated and thus verified by light.
 Period.
-A constellation of forms, illuminated and thus verified by light.

 photography divorces us from reality and invents its own worlds

-Moving on, a static photograph is no match for the endless motion picture that is reality, and while photographers can capture movement in some ways, they get there on crutches.
+Moving on: a static photograph is no match for the endless motion picture that is reality, and while photographers can capture movement in some ways, they get there on crutches.

 The sum of these evitable and inevitable modifications of reality makes the camera a tool of manipulation that individuals and institutions can use and abuse to invent parallel worlds.
 Its very accuracy, then, makes it deceiving.

-reconciling the truest truth in the middle
+reconciling both angles to capture the truest truth in the middle

 The truest truth here resides in close proximity to reality somewhere in the middle.
 Between the poles of photography’s dual nature.
 A photograph is both a testament of truth and evidence of a lie.
 Or, in short, it is both truth and lie.
 Or, more accurately, it is both true and false to some degree.